 Geminid meteor shower, December 2023

 37 Geminid meteors were captured in multiple exposures over 4 hours.
-Each meteor is aligned and added to the base image to create the final composite, which places the meteor in the proper position relative to the background stars.
-This emphasizes how all the meteors originate from the same point in the sky (in Gemini, off the top left corner of the picture)
+Each meteor is aligned with the base image to create the final composite, which places the meteor in the proper position relative to the background stars.
+This emphasizes how all the meteors originate from the same point in the sky – the radiant – located in Gemini, off the top left corner of the picture.